-A valid tax clearance certificate is required from all suppliers or contractors providing goods or services in excess of €10,000 (including VAT) in the course of 12-month period whether as a single purchase or cumulative purchases over the 12-month period.
-Where a suppliers Tax Clearance Certificate either does not exist or is out of date, it is not possible to raise a purchase order on Agresso.
-In these circumstances, the purchaser should contact the Finance Office to arrange the updating of the Tax Clearance Certificate.
+A valid tax clearance certificate is required from all suppliers or contractors providing goods or services in excess of $\in 10,000$ (including VAT) in the course of 12-month period whether as a single purchase or cumulative purchases over the 12-month period.
+Where a supplier's Tax Clearance Certificate either does not exist or is out of date, it is not possible to raise a purchase order on Agresso.
+In these circumstances, the purchaser should contact the Finance Office to identify the processes required for the updating of the Tax Clearance Certificate and should convey these to the supplier.
 In the event that a supplier does not have a valid Tax Clearance Status, it will not be possible to continue to conduct business with that supplier until the Revenue Commissioners assign a valid Tax Clearance Status to that supplier.
 The Finance Office receives a monthly update to the Agresso System regarding the Tax Status of all suppliers.
 See Section 6 Relationships with Suppliers for information in relation to appointing new suppliers and tax clearance certificates.

-Certain suppliers will be subject to tax checks and/or the deduction of taxes at source, such as suppliers engaged in contracts to which either Relevant Contracts Tax and/or Public Service Withholding Tax applies.
+Certain suppliers will be subject to additional tax checks and/or the deduction of taxes at source, such as suppliers engaged in contracts to which either Relevant Contracts Tax and/or Public Service Withholding Tax applies.
 Purchasers should indicate in the Purchase order whether either of these taxes applies to the particular purchase.
 The Finance Office will review all invoices received against the requirements for these taxes and will apply the relevant tax treatment without further reference to the supplier.
 All relevant tax documentation will be issued by the Finance Office to the supplier on payment and it is a matter for the supplier to engage with the Revenue Commissioners to apply for a refund of any deductions.

-4.3.1 Orders Placed Without Purchase Orders
+4.4.1 Orders Placed Without Purchase Orders